Paul von Hindenburg: 1918

 In January more than half a million workers went on strike; among their demands was a peace without annexations.
-The strike collapsed when its leaders were arrested, the labor press suppressed, strikers in the reserve called for active duty, and seven great industrial concern taken under military control, which put their workers under martial law.
+The strike collapsed when its leaders were arrested, the labor press suppressed, strikers in the reserve called to active duty, and seven great industrial concern taken under military control, which put their workers under martial law.
 On 16 January Hindenburg demanded the replacement of Count von Valentini, the chief of the Civil Cabinet.
 The Kaiser bridled, responding "I do not need your parental advice", but nonetheless fired his old friend.
 The Germans were unable to tender a plausible peace offer because OHL insisted on controlling Belgium and retaining the French coalfields.
 All of the Central Powers' cities were on the brink of starvation and their armies were on short rations.
 Hindenburg realized that "empty stomachs prejudiced all higher impulses and tended to make men indifferent."
 He blamed his allies' hunger on poor organization and transportation, not realizing that the Germans would have enough to eat if they collected their harvest efficiently and rationed its distribution effectively.